ipfs/community/js-project-guidelines.md

 #### a) Linting & Code Style

+IPFS JavaScript projects default to [standard](https://github.com/feross/standard) code style.
+It is a great and clean codestyle and its adoption is increasing significantly, making the code that we write familiar to the majority of the developers.

-IPFS JavaScript projects default to [standard](https://github.com/feross/standard) codestyle.
-However we've added an extra rule to enforce the use of [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) to avoid issues we had when using ES2015 features outside of strict mode.
+However we've added an extra linting rule hto enforce the use of [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) to avoid issues we had when using ES2015 features outside of strict mode.
 We enforce this rule by using [eslint](http://eslint.org/) and extending [standard module](https://github.com/feross/standard) with the [eslint-config-standard](https://github.com/feross/eslint-config-standard).

 #### b) Test

-By default, the `js-ipfs` codebase is designed to be run in the browser and Node.js, this means we require to test in both platforms.
-Currently, we run tests on Node.js 4 and 5 and the latest stable releases of Chrome, Firefox, Safari and Edge .
-Even this is quite a large target to hit, so our tests need to reflect that.
-Testing for Node.js is straightforward for the most part.
-The browser though wants a bit more love.
-So we are using [karma](http://karma-runner.github.io) to automate the test execution in the browser, as we are familiar with it and it has been working very well for us.

-To reduce friction and overhead, we share the test framework [mocha](http://mochajs.org/) and the assertion library [chai](http://chaijs.com/) between the browser and Node.js.

-Note that projects that are not necessarily part of the `js-ipfs` ecosystem (such as [registry-mirror](https://github.com/diasdavid/registry-mirror) and others), don't require browser testing.
+Since `js-ipfs` is meant to be both a Node.js and Browser app, we strongly recommend to have tests that run in both platforms, always.
+For most cases, we use [mocha](http://mochajs.org) to run write the tests and [karma](http://karma-runner.github.io) to automate the test execution in the browser.
+This solution has been extremely convinient.

 #### c) Build

-When it came to build systems, we had a considerable amount of options at our disposal.
-After a throughout process of experimentation, tinkering and learning from other open source projects, we've settled on [webpack](http://webpack.github.io/).
-It gives us a large control over every detail when bundling and we feel quite comfortable with it at this point.

-As we are using some features of ES2015 we also need something to ensure our code runs on the platforms that do not have full support yet.
-For this [babel](http://babeljs.io/) is the tool of our choice.

-When others consume our code though, we don’t want to enforce these choices on them.
-So that’s why our build process in `dignified.js` creates multiple versions for everyone to use.
+In most IPFS JavaScript projects, you will see that We've settled on [webpack](http://webpack.github.io/) for bundling the JavaScript.
+It adds a greater overhead when it comes to configuration, because since most projects share the same needs, this configuration can be reused.

+Where ES2015 is used, we managed to ensure that the code continues to run in every platform by transpiling it, if necessary, with [babel](http://babeljs.io/).

+Nevertheless, and as described earlier in the document, we want to make sure users can use the modules without having to transpile and shim the modules themselves, so we've making available, with every module:

 - __Raw ES2015 version__, ready to be consumed by platforms that understand Node.js based require and most of ES2015.
 - __Raw ES5 version__, ready to be consumed by platforms that understand Node.js based require and ES5.